tristaneo/tristaneo.github.io/projects.md

 ---
-title: Projects
+layout: page
-layout: template
+title: "Projects"
-filename: projects.md
+permalink: /projects/
 ---
 This is a test